Dannyelgeek/holbertonschool-validation/module3_task1/README.md

 check:  Markdown linting on syntax and dead links.
 validate:        Validate the file ./dist/index.html by using the command line Holberton’s W3C Validator.
 help:    Shows this help messages.

+## Build Workflow
+Does static linting and build both website and API binary.